 - Billie can't find a jazz instructor in the area where he lives.

-- Steve is just retired, and he does not feel comfortable in taking lessons from a Guitar Center kid.
+- Steve has just retired, and does not feel comfortable in taking lessons from a Guitar Center kid.

 - Zoe is sicked of her superstar 1000-notes-per-second private instructor that taught her nothing.

-This guide will show you the guitar training websites that work better, (free trials included), where you can learn the guitar online, in the comfort of your home.
+This guide will show you the best online guitar lessons that you can find on the Web, ( free trials included ); they will help you advance your guitar skills, in the comfort of your home.

-Author: Gianca, guitar teacher, software engineer, founder of FaChords Guitar since 2013 (12.000 subscribers, and counting)
+Author: Gianca, founder of FaChords Guitar since 2013, guitar teacher, software engineer.

 Disclosure: by purchasing a guitar course through a link on this guide, you will also be donating to FaChords, although the cost to you is the same.
 This a great way, free for you, to support FaChords and help create new guitar learning software, tutorials, and ebooks.
 Thank you!